-- Earn a grade of "C" or better in English 101 and 102, Composition, and one General Studies Mathematics Course.
-(NOTE: MTH 101, 105 or 107 cannot be used to meet ANY Mathematics requirements per the Alabama State Department of Education.) - Pre-Elementary, Elementary, and Special Education majors (K-6 and 6-12) must fulfill the Alabama State Department of Education 4x12 requirement: Earn a grade of "C" or better in English Language Arts, Social Sciences, Natural/Physical Sciences and Mathematics. - Successfully complete the Educator Preparation Interview.
+- 6. Earn a grade of "C" or better in English 101 and 102, Composition, and one General Studies Mathematics Course.
+(NOTE: MTH 011, 012 or 013 cannot be used to meet ANY Mathematics requirements per the Alabama State Department of Education.) - 7.
+Pre-Elementary, Elementary, and Special Education majors (K-6 and 6-12) must fulfill the Alabama State Department of Education 4x12 requirement: Earn a grade of "C" or better in English Language Arts, Social Sciences, Natural/Physical Sciences and Mathematics. - 8.
+Successfully complete the Educator Preparation Interview.
 Students are interviewed by a panel of faculty members to provide information on whether the candidate's personality, dispositions and interests are consistent with the requirements for successful teaching.
 The interview is conducted during FED 200, Introduction to Teacher Education. - 9.
-Complete 100% of all General Studies and Professional Studies courses.
+Complete 100% of all General Studies and Professional Studies courses. - 10.
+For those candidates who have met all the requirements except up to six credit hours of required general education courses and have a GPA of 2.75 may take nine hours of professional studies courses.